هذه المقالة متاحة ايضاً باللغة العربية العربية

 Strategic partnership management plays a major role in the success of any company in all its life stages.
 When they don’t contribute to your brand awareness or don’t actually help generate any leads, revenue, or in any way help in your business goals, you have to face the facts and change something in your partnership acquisition process.
 Because otherwise, your company is doomed to fail without solid partnerships.

 A major take on this is Breezy’s report that states partnerships as a revenue generator exceeding paid search.
 “While the average business generates 18% of its revenue from paid search, high-maturity partnership programs generate 28%,” the article states.

 💡 Your take: Pick your partnerships wisely, and determine your acceptance criteria according to niche relation, mutual business values, and goals behind this partnership, besides the partnership’s revenue-generating ratio.
 Because when they aren’t filling those slots, it’s a total waste of time and might die out, or you might find yourself exerting much effort in vanity.
 In these hard times, you just can’t risk it.

 Sometimes your project idea is so powerful that it pushes itself into the light and you find yourself very committed to launching it as soon as possible.
 But that might drive you to a quick end.

-Just a turtle does before getting its head out of the shell, check the area around it.
-Just in case you launch in a bad timing in the market, it may be down, it may be hard to find investors or hard to grow at the moment, it may be in a time of economic recession like these days due to the Russian/Ukrainian conflicts affecting everything.
-You should check all your question marks before launching so you don’t step on moving sands.
+Just as a turtle does before getting its head out of the shell, check the area around it.
+Just in case you launch in a bad timing in the market, it may be down, it may be hard to find investors or hard to grow at the moment, and it may be in a time of economic recession like these days due to the Russian/Ukrainian conflicts affecting everything.
+You should check all your question marks before launching so you don’t step on moving sand.

 💡 However; A lot of ideas that were past their time found growth later on after a long time of struggle.
 Keep reading for more 👇